lingliw/panTool/padocTool/input/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database.md

 <properties
-	pageTitle="Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure Websites" description="Learn how to develop an ASP.NET MVC 5 app with a SQL Database back-end, add authentication and authorization, and deploy it to Azure." services="app-service\web"
+	pageTitle="Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure App Service" description="Learn how to develop an ASP.NET MVC 5 app with a SQL Database back-end, add authentication and authorization, and deploy it to Azure." services="app-service\web"
 	documentationCenter=".net"